wiggels/interface-rs/README.md

 - **Modify** network interface configurations programmatically.
 - **Add or remove** network interfaces.
 - **Save** changes back to the file system.
+- **Fluent API** using the builder pattern for creating and modifying interfaces.
 - **Display** interfaces in the correct `interfaces(5)` file format.

 ---